Why Do Dogs Chew Everything?

 Why Does My Dog Chew Her Nails?

 Allergy known as Atopy is the number one cause of repeated nail chewing.
 Atopy may be seasonal or nonseasonal depending on the allergen.
-Again, if you notice that your dog chews her nails every day, it’s a time to make an appointment with your veterinarian.
+Again, if you notice that your dog chews her nails every day, it’s time to make an appointment with your veterinarian.